orentiman/IMDB_REVIEWS_NLP_BATCH/README.md

-# IMDB review preduction - NLP with LSTM - BATCH pull from files
+# IMDB review preduction - NLP with GlobalAveragePooling - BATCH pull from files

 In my project i predicted the sentiment of the text from IMDB reviews: positive, natural and negative.